 Procurements plans are made annually, with 100% contracts offered to industry and universities on an open competitive basis.
 Invitations to Tender are issued continuously throughout the year on ESA’s EMITS website, with registration needed for access.

 Ideas can be also proposed to open initiatives.
-Calls for Star Tiger exercises are made yearly via the designated website.
 Innovation Triangle Initiative proposals for research are accepted online and evaluated periodically three to four times a year, ITI will be replaced by OSIP in 2019.